 Order and shipping confirmation

-After a purchase is complete, your customer will see the order confirmation page, and we’ll send an order notification email to the e-mail address they provided at checkout.
+After a purchase is complete, your customer will see the order confirmation page, and we’ll send an order notification email to the address they provided at checkout.
 They'll also receive a final shipping notification email when you review your orders and mark their order as shipped.
 In addition to email order notifications, you can also send SMS order notifications to your customers.
 Check out Manage Your Mailchimp Store Settings to learn more.

 Payment processing and fees

-- Mailchimp charges a 2% fee based on the total amount billed to your customer.
+Mailchimp charges a fee based on the total amount billed to your customer.
 For example, if your customer buys a $10 product from you, chooses Standard shipping for $1, and the total taxes assessed are $2, the total transaction amount is $13.
-Mailchimp's transaction fee is 2% of that total, which in this example totals 26 cents.
+In this example, Mailchimp's transaction fee is 2% of that total, which would be 26 cents.

 After you begin to make sales, you'll see a list of outstanding orders on your website dashboard.
 Each order includes the name of your customer, their order number, their billing address, and other important details needed to track and manage purchases.